ansys/pymechanical/doc/source/index.rst

 implemented in .NET) is directly loaded into Python memory using ``pythonnet``.
 From there, Mechanical's entire data model is available for use from Python code.

-For comprehensive information on using an embedded instance, see the :ref:`ref_user_guide_embedding`.
+For comprehensive information on using an embedded instance, see :ref:`ref_user_guide_embedding`.